ECS Autoscaling Fought Our Postgres max_connections at 2AM and Postgres Won

 reserve_pool_size = 10

-With PgBouncer, our ECS tasks connect to the pooler (not directly to RDS).
+With PgBouncer, our ECS tasks connect to the pooler instead of directly to RDS.
 PgBouncer maintains at most 100 real Postgres connections regardless of how many ECS tasks exist.
-In transaction mode, a server connection is only held for the duration of a transaction — idle app connections consume zero server connections.
+In transaction mode, a server connection is only held for the duration of a transaction.
+Idle app connections consume zero server connections.

 Second, we added a startup assertion in our Node.js app that fails fast if the math is wrong: